elmasse/postcasts-mvp/public/posts/intro.md

 ## Introduction

-To start creating a `PostCast` just create a markdown file like first-post.md.
+To start creating a `PostCast`, just create a markdown file like `first-post.md`.

 ```shell